kisslinux/kisslinux.github.io/pages/installation.md

 **NOTE**: This guide is a work in progress and is currently incomplete.
 This notice will be removed in due time.

+**NOTE**: No `initramfs` is currently used, we are in the process of writing our own tool.
+To use KISS now you'd need to compile a kernel without modules.

 ## Index